-Pictured (top right) on the front cover of Nursing Spectrum is Lynnel Rosier, RN, BSN, ONC, a direct care nurse at Vanguard MacNeal Hospital.
+Pictured (top right) on the front cover of Nursing Spectrum is Lynnel Rosier, RN, BSN, ONC, a direct care nurse at MacNeal Hospital.
 She was honored for her nursing work in both Sri Lanka and aboard the African Mercy Ship.

 Ever humble.
 Rosier thanked her colleagues for supporting her community service efforts.

 "I want to acknowledge my peers and thank my manager for giving me so much time off to do community service," she said.

 From the victims of the tsunami in Sri Lanka to patients aboard the African Mercy Ship.
 Rosier's actions have helped patients around the globe.